-Random Number Generators (RNGs) or Random Event Generators (REGs) are designed to produce a sequence of numbers or other outcomes which has no pattern.
-The sequence should therefore be entirely unpredictable using any known means.
+Random Number Generators (RNGs) or Random Event Generators (REGs) are designed to produce a sequence of numbers or other outcomes which has no pattern and is, for all practical purposes, unpredictable.

 Random integers can be generated as (a) Open Sequence, (b) Closed Sequence, or (c) Unique Values.